GoogleCloudPlatform/community/tutorials/gke-guestbook.md

 ## Create redis-master service

-You need to create a service to proxy the traffic to the Redis master pod.
+In this section, you create a service to proxy the traffic to the Redis master pod.

 View your service configuration: